 Applying for your teaching registration with the Victorian Institute of Teaching (VIT) can be an unnecessary headache if you try to rush through it and don’t take the time to stop and read everything thoroughly.
 Here is a list to help you avoid some of the common mistakes that we have seen applicants make.

-4.Using an outdated police check – You will need a police check issued by the Superintendent in the District where you reside, or formerly resided, in the Republic of Ireland from within the past 6 months.
+2.Using an outdated police check – You will need a police check issued by the Superintendent in the District where you reside, or formerly resided, in the Republic of Ireland from within the past 6 months.

-5.Not getting your documents certified correctly, or at all! – VIT are very strict on ensuring that all copies of documents have been certified.
+3.Not getting your ‘verification of identity document’ certified correctly, or at all! – VIT are very strict on ensuring that this document has been certified correctly.
 You can follow Irish guidelines on who is eligible to certify a document.

 Two Bonus Mistakes (that won’t apply to everyone)

-11.Not using a VIT approved translator – If any of your documents are in a language other than English you will need to have your document translated.
+6.Not using a VIT approved translator – If any of your documents are in a language other than English you will need to have your document translated.
 VIT have a list of approved translators and will strictly enforce the use of their approved professionals.

-12.Skipping the English Proficiency test if English is not your first language – If you have completed your degree in a language other than English VIT will ask you to complete an English proficiency test.
+7.Skipping the English Proficiency test if English is not your first language – If you have completed your degree in a language other than English VIT will ask you to complete an English proficiency test.
 If VIT requests this the test is mandatory and you must pass in order to be approved by VIT.